 On our winter escape in Muskoka we enjoyed some of the winter offerings at the hotel.
 But missed several experiences we hoped to try.

 Hiking Around The Resort In Winter

 While we enjoyed the quiet inside spaces of the resort, we headed north for the winter weather.
 Our packing list for Antarctica covered the many layers of winter clothes we needed.
 And our new cameras needed some winter tests.
 So we layered up and headed out on the paths around the resort.
 The resort offered snow shoes but we wanted to test the gear we planned to take to Antarctica.

 The paths around the ponds were covered in fresh snow and there were no marked trails.
 So we tread carefully as we followed the route around the ponds.
+It was a great area to prepare for the outdoor expeditions on our Antarctica cruise.
 We stayed well back from the water since the ice was still barely formed.
 It was a great test of our boots and poles on the uneven ground.
 And we realized that when active we may not need as many layers as we feared.

 After the pond area we headed towards Lake Rosseau.
 It was such a different view to see the lake area all covered in snow.

 We tromped along the fresh snow.
 And could not resist a stop at the Muskoka chair sitting in the snow.
 From this lower level we got an interesting view of the snow-covered resort.

 As we hiked around the JW Marriott Rosseau we took pictures and video with our new camera gear.
 We did not want a learning curve when we finally visited our 7th continent on our cruise to Antarctica.

 A Day Trip To Muskoka Lakes Farm And Winery